-The eerie discordance of the scene resolves on Francisco D’Anconia and Hank Rearden.
+The eerie discordance of the scene resolved on Francisco D’Anconia and Hank Rearden.
 As Francisco strides out of the party after his speech, Hank calls to him.
-Esai Morales gives an almost imperceptible smile before turning to respond.
-As Morales explains it, “That was bringing back some of the lightness to the character.
+Esai Morales gave an almost imperceptible smile before turning to respond.
+As Morales explained it, “That was bringing back some of the lightness to the character.
 What he’s doing is serious, but Francisco is about joy.”

 https://plus.google.com/116925673266943582271?rel=author width="300" height="69">